unbound-tech/tessera/encryption/encryption-ub/README.md

 Unbound Key Control ("UKC") protects secrets such as cryptographic keys by ensuring they never exist in complete form.

-To allow Tessera server using the UKC cryptographic services, the UKC SSL client certificate and its SSL trust CA certificate must be installed on the Tessera server, and the UKC-related environment variables must be set accordingly.
+To allow using the UKC cryptographic services, the UKC SSL client certificate and its SSL trust CA certificate must be installed on the Tessera server, and the UKC-related environment variables must be set accordingly.

 The UKC certificates may be obtained using one of the following methods:

-1. Explicitly create the certificate on the EP server - [Create Certificate](#FullCert)
+1. Explicitly create the certificate on the EP server - [Create Certificate](#FullCert).
-1. Obtain an ephemeral certificate from the cerver
+1. Obtain an ephemeral certificate from the server.
-1. Install UKC client software on the Tessera server and use the standard UKC client registration procedure to obtain the the certificates - [Install with a UKC Client](#Withclient)
+1. Install UKC client software on the Tessera server and use the standard UKC client registration procedure to obtain the  certificates - [Install with a UKC Client](#Withclient).

 <a name="Prerequisites"></a>
 ## Prerequisites
-- Install UKC (EP, Partner and Auxiliary servers) version 2.0.2001 and up.
+- Install UKC (EP, Partner, and Auxiliary servers) version 2.0.2001 and up.
-- Using EP server, create the  UKC partition that will store keys used by the Tessera server (referred below as the PARTITION_NAME).
+- Using the EP server, create the  UKC partition that will store keys used by the Tessera server (referred below as the PARTITION_NAME).

 ## Preparing Tessera Server